 also from 1958: looking north - smog mask! - Los Angeles Public Library | Dodgers parade looking north - USC Digital Library |

 1961- A postcard view west on 7th with a plug on the corner readerboard for "Ben-Hur" at the Egyptian.
-They were running "Gold of the Seven Saints," a February release, along with "The Last Rebel."
-It's an image that once appeared on the Facebook page Photos of Los Angeles but seems to have vanished from there.
-Cesar Del Valle also has a copy of it in his Theatre Talks collection on Flickr.
+The State was running "Gold of the Seven Saints," a February release, along with "The Last Rebel."
+It's an image that once was a post on the Photos of Los Angeles private Facebook group but seems to have vanished.
+Cesar Del Valle has another version of it in his Theatre Talks collection on Flickr.

 1962 - Thanks to Noirish Los Angeles contributor Hoss C for finding this view on eBay.
 Our theatre is over on the far right.
 Hoss has it in his Noirish post #28127.